 10 CUSTOMER ACKNOWLEDGEMENTS

-10.1 You hereby acknowledge and warrant to us that: (i) you are legally capable of entering into binding contracts; (ii) you have full authority, power and capacity to agree to these Terms and if you are a Business Customer have the appropriate legal authority to conclude the Contract; (iii) all the information that you provide to us in connection with your Order is true, accurate, complete and not misleading; (iv) you are the owner of the Equipment and/or have the permission from the owner of the Equipment for us to perform the Services; (v) your supply of your Equipment and/or Data to us will not breach any obligations or rights of any third parties; (vi) your supply of your Equipment and/or Data to us will not breach any applicable law; (vii) you are legally permitted to grant access to the Data; (viii) your Equipment does not contain any material (including without limitation any Data) which may infringe the Intellectual Property Rights of any third party; and (ix) your Equipment does not contain any material which will breach applicable law.
+10.1 You hereby acknowledge and warrant to us that: (i) you are legally capable of entering into binding contracts; (ii) you have full authority, power and capacity to agree to these Terms and if you are acting on behalf of a business, have the appropriate legal authority to enter into the Contract for the business which you represent; (iii) all the information that you provide to us in connection with your Order is true, accurate, complete and not misleading; (iv) you are the owner of the Equipment and/or have the permission from the owner of the Equipment for us to perform the Services; (v) your supply of your Equipment and/or Data to us will not breach any obligations or rights of any third parties; (vi) your supply of your Equipment and/or Data to us will not breach any applicable law; (vii) you are legally permitted to grant us access to the Equipment and/or Data and/or any password, software, or codes required to perform the Services; (viii) your Equipment does not contain any material (including without limitation any Data) which may infringe the intellectual property rights of any third party; (ix) your Equipment does not contain any material which will breach applicable law, and (x) your Equipment does not contain any Data that is subject to preservation requirements, whether due to litigation, bankruptcy proceedings, creditor’s rights, or statutory or regulatory requirement.
 We reserve the right to request documentary evidence of your ownership or legal right to authorise the Services and to suspend or not commence the Services without receipt of such evidence.

-10.2 You hereby acknowledge that your Equipment and/or Data may already be damaged prior to our receipt of them, and that our efforts to complete the Services may result in the destruction of, or any further damage to, your Equipment and/or Data.
-We will take reasonable care in performing the Services, but will not, save as specified in Clause 12 of these Terms, bear any responsibility for existing or additional damage that may occur to your Equipment and/or Data during our performance of the Services.
+10.3 You hereby acknowledge that your Equipment and/or Data may already be damaged prior to our receipt of them, and that our efforts to complete the Services may result in the destruction of, or any further damage to, your Equipment and/or Data.
+We will take reasonable care in performing the Services, but will not, save due to our intentional misconduct or negligence, bear any responsibility for existing or additional damage that may occur to your Equipment and/or Data during our performance of the Services.

 11 PRICE AND PAYMENT

 11.2 How you must pay.
-Payment can be by bank transfer, or credit/debit card.
+Payment can be by cash, check, direct debit, bank transfer, credit/debit card or mobile pay.
 If you pay by credit/debit card Ontrack will send you a payment link to a secure 3rd party payment platform to complete the payment process once the work is completed.
-Some Services, such as file listings (see Service Description) are payable prior to commencement of the Services.
+Some Services, such as file listings are payable prior to commencement of the Services.
 For other Services, following completion of the Order, payment must be made to Ontrack before any recovered Data is returned.
 Business Customers that apply for credit terms must pay their invoice within the agreed terms, subject to providing Ontrack with a signed acceptance of our order or a valid purchase order.

 12 OUR RESPONSIBILITY FOR LOSS OR DAMAGE SUFFERED BY YOU